 Hint: Implement a queue for sleeping processes.
-You can use either original list from Pintos distribution (lib/kernel/list.[c|h]), or write your own list implementation.
+You can use either original list from Pintos distribution (lib/kernel/list.[c|h], well documented in the source files), or write your own list implementation.

 Note, that the argument to timer_sleep is provided in ticks, not in milliseconds.
 The macro TIMER_FREQ defines how many ticks there are per second (defined in devices/timer.h).